-- Candidates are to line up outside in the tennis courts in their relevant rows before being invited in to the examination room. - All students are under formal exam conditions as soon as they enter the examination room until they leave the exam room. - Candidates must listen to and follow the instructions of the invigilator at all times in the exam room. - Candidates must not communicate with or disturb other candidates. - Candidates must not write on your exam paper until instructed to do so by an invigilator, this includes completing your details on the front of the paper. - Candidates must not open the question paper until the examination begins. - Candidates must not have on them or near them any unauthorised materials.
+- Candidates are to line up outside in the tennis courts in their relevant rows before being invited in to the examination room.
+If you are allocated to a classroom, please line up outside the classroom. - All students are under formal exam conditions as soon as they enter the examination room until they leave the exam room. - Candidates must not talk to, attempt to communicate with or disturb other candidates once they have entered the examination room.
+If they do, this must be reported to the relevant awarding body. - Candidates must listen to and follow the instructions of the invigilator, at all times. - Candidates must not communicate with or disturb other candidates. - Candidates must not write on your exam paper until instructed to do so by an invigilator, this includes completing your details on the front of the paper. - Candidates must not open the question paper until the examination begins.
+If they do, this must be reported to the relevant awarding body. - Candidates must not have on them or near them any unauthorised materials.
 If unauthorised materials are accidentally brought into the exam room, they must be handed in to an invigilator.
-Failure to do so may lead to disqualification. - If a candidate needs to leave the exam room, they must raise their hand to attract an invigilators attention and be escorted and supervised by an invigilator.

-- If you leave the exam room without permission or supervision you will not be allowed back into the examination room. - Candidates must remain silent whilst papers are being collected at the end of the exam. - All examination materials must be left in the examination room.
+Failure to do so may lead to disqualification. - If a candidate needs to leave the exam room, they must raise their hand to attract an invigilators attention and be escorted and supervised by an invigilator. - If you leave the exam room without permission or supervision you will not be allowed back into the examination room. - Candidates must remain under exam conditions whilst papers are being collected at the end of the exam. - All examination materials must be left in the examination room.
 This includes question papers, answer booklets and additional answer sheets (even if they have been left blank).
-It is an offence to remove any such material from the examination room. - Candidates must be aware of: JCQ Warning to Candidates Poster
+It is an offence to remove any such material from the examination room. - Candidates must be aware of : JCQ Warning to Candidates Poster